Brigham Young University Museum of Peoples and Cultures: The American Southwest and Great Basin

+Polynesia

 Polynesia is another important area of collections.
 Two select collections that contribute to the Polynesian collection are the Snow Collection and the Clark Collection.
 Both of these contain a number of tapa cloths and mats.
 The Snow Collection also displays many examples of jewelry and fans and the Dacosta Clark Collection contains spears, blades and clothing.
 Other Polynesian collections contain a variety of baskets, carved figurines and totems, and ceremonial clothing.
 These objects provide a deeper understanding of the cultures of Fiji, Hawaii, Samoa, Tonga and Australia.